suddenlyGiovanni/learning/README.md

 - [Lerna] - A tool for managing JavaScript projects with multiple packages.
 - [Jest] - JavaScript testing framework
 - [Wallaby] - A tests runner
-- [Quokka] - A rapid in editor prototyping playground
+- [Quokka] - A rapid in editor prototyping playgrounds

 ## Versioning